jenssegers/codeigniter-template-library/README.md

 		<?php echo $this->template->content; ?>
 	</body>

-These variables are in fact Partial Ojects, so you can still manipulate them from inside the layout view file like this:
+These variables are in fact Partial Ojects, so you can still manipulate them from inside the template view file like this:

 	<?php echo $title->prepend("My Website - "); ?>